Little James in The Chosen & Scripture (Adapting Biblical Characters)

 Little James in The Chosen & Scripture FAQ

-In the Bible, there is no indication that Little James had a disability.
+In the Bible, there is no indication that Little James had a disability or paralysis.

 In The Chosen, Little James is portrayed as a person with a disability to enable the show to explore important themes and ideas (see more above).